junxit/us-congress-bills-111/metadata.md

 - 2009-03-26 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-58, Part II.
 - 2009-03-26 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 111-58, Part I.
 - 2009-03-26 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 111-58, Part I.
+- 2009-03-31 — Rules Committee Resolution H. Res.
+307 Reported to House.
+Rule provides for consideration of H.R.
+1256 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+Upon the adoption of this resolution it shall be in order to consider in the House the bill H.R.
+1256.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment printed in part A of the report shall be considered as adopted.
+- 2009-04-01 — Amendment (A002) in the nature of a substitute offered by Mr. Buyer. (consideration: CR H4344-4368; text: CR H4344-4365)
+- 2009-04-01 — Considered under the provisions of rule H. Res.
+307. (consideration: CR H4318-4368; text of measure as reported in House: CR H4318-4338)
+- 2009-04-01 — DEBATE - Pursuant to the provisions on H.Res.
+307, the House proceeded with 30 minutes of debate on the Buyer amendment in the nature of a substitute.
+- 2009-04-01 — DEBATE - The House proceeded with one hour of debate on H.R.
+1256.
+- 2009-04-01 — House amendment offered
+- 2009-04-01 — House amendment offered
+- 2009-04-01 — House amendment offered/reported by : Amendment (A002) in the nature of a substitute offered by Mr. Buyer.(consideration: CR H4344-4368; text: CR H4344-4365)
+- 2009-04-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Buyer amendment in the nature of a substitute, the Chair postponed further proceedings on H.R.
+1256 until a time to be announced.
+- 2009-04-01 — Rule H. Res.
+307 passed House.
+- 2009-04-01 — Rule provides for consideration of H.R.
+1256 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+Upon the adoption of this resolution it shall be in order to consider in the House the bill H.R.
+1256.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment printed in part A of the report shall be considered as adopted.
+- 2009-04-02 — Amendment failed by House: On agreeing to the Buyer amendment (A002) Failed by recorded vote: 142 - 284 (Roll no. 185).
+- 2009-04-02 — Considered as unfinished business. (consideration: CR H4412-4415)
+- 2009-04-02 — DEBATE - The House proceeded with 10 minutes of debate on the Rogers (MI) motion to recommit with instructions.
+The insutructions contained in the motion seek to require the bill to be reported back to the House with an amendment prohibiting certain uses of funds.
+- 2009-04-02 — House amendment not agreed to: On agreeing to the Buyer amendment (A002) Failed by recorded vote: 142 - 284 (Roll no. 185).
+- 2009-04-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-02 — Mr. Rogers (MI) moved to recommit with instructions to Energy and Commerce. (consideration: CR H4413-4414; text: CR H4413)
+- 2009-04-02 — On agreeing to the Buyer amendment (A002) Failed by recorded vote: 142 - 284 (Roll no. 185).
+- 2009-04-02 — On motion to recommit with instructions Failed by recorded vote: 169 - 256 (Roll no. 186).
+- 2009-04-02 — On passage Passed by recorded vote: 298 - 112 (Roll no. 187).
+- 2009-04-02 — Passed/agreed to in House: On passage Passed by recorded vote: 298 - 112 (Roll no. 187).
+- 2009-04-02 — Received in the Senate.
+- 2009-04-02 — Roll call votes on amendments in House
+- 2009-04-02 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4414)
+- 2009-04-02 — The previous question was ordered on the bill, as amended, and the Buyer amendment thereto, pursuant to the rule. (consideration: CR H4412-4413)